About this course...

-Colorado School of Mines will award 2.4 Continuing Education Units (CEUs) upon completion of this course.
+Colorado School of Mines will award 2.4 Continuing Education Credits (CEUs) to participants who complete this course.

 Registration for this course is open now.
 Enrollment is limited; therefore, applications will be accepted in the order received.
 Full information about fees, options, and payment methods is available.
 Learn more...

 Registrants are responsible for their own travel arrangements, transportation, lodging, and meals.
 Additional information is available through the links below.

 Dr. Parrish received his BChE from Georgia Tech and a Masters and PhD in chemical engineering from the University of California, Berkeley.
 Learn more...